idevneo/AWS-Lex-React-Native-Integration/README.md

 Then provide it with a number and the bot returns your new username that is the string you provided combined with the number.

-Followed this post to create the bot: https://medium.com/@itsHabib/integrate-an-amazon-lex-chatbot-into-a-react-native-app-1536883ccbed#:~:text=Creating%20the%20Lex%20bot&text=Log%20into%20you%20AWS%20account,output%20voice%20for%20your%20bot.
+Followed this post to create the bare bones bot: https://medium.com/@itsHabib/integrate-an-amazon-lex-chatbot-into-a-react-native-app-1536883ccbed#:~:text=Creating%20the%20Lex%20bot&text=Log%20into%20you%20AWS%20account,output%20voice%20for%20your%20bot.